mohcinemadkour/diabet2risk/README.md

 ## Interpretation of Performance Measures

 As a classification problem, you can get the following from the confusion matrix: TR,FN, FP, TN.
-From these metsures you can calculate Accuracy, Precision, Recall and F1 score:
+From these measures you can calculate Accuracy, Precision, Recall and F1 score:
   - **Accuracy** - Accuracy is the most intuitive performance measure and it is simply a ratio of correctly predicted observation to the total observations (TP+TN/TP+FP+FN+TN).
 Accuracy is a great measure but only when you have symmetric datasets where values of false positive and false negatives are almost same.
-T
+  - **Precision** - Precision is the ratio of correctly predicted positive observations to the total predicted positive observations (TP/TP+FP).
+The question that this metric answer is of all patients that labeled as diabetics, how many are actually diabetics?
+High precision relates to the low false positive rate.
+  - **Recall (Sensitivity)** - Recall is the ratio of correctly predicted positive observations to the all observations in actual class - yes (TP/TP+FN).
+The question recall answers is: Of all the patients that are truly diabetic